Eight-man football: Popularity in countries outside the U.S.

-The Israeli Football League, an eight-man league was established in Israel in 2005 with three teams, Haifa Underdogs, Tel Aviv Pioneers and Tel Aviv Sabres.
+The Israel Football League, an eight-man league was established in Israel in 2005 with three teams, Haifa Underdogs, Tel Aviv Pioneers and Tel Aviv Sabres.
 The league was established by Israeli players and activists under the leadership of Ofri Becker, and though playing without equipment, this was the first ever tackle football league in this country, named Israeli Football League (IFL).

-In March 2008, at the end of the first season played in full gear, the Big Blue Jerusalem Lions defeated the Real Housing Haifa Underdogs 24 – 18 in overtime in Israel Bowl I.

-In Israel Bowl II in April 2009, the Dancing Camel Modi'in Pioneers defeated the defending champions Big Blue Jerusalem Lions 32 – 26 after two overtimes.
+In March 2008, at the end of the first season played in full gear, the Big Blue Jerusalem Lions defeated the Real Housing Haifa Underdogs 24 – 18 in overtime in Israel Bowl I. In Israel Bowl II in April 2009, the Dancing Camel Modi'in Pioneers defeated the defending champions Big Blue Jerusalem Lions 32 – 26 after two overtimes.
 The game was decided by a whole field interception return for a TD by Pioneers' Ohad Naveh.
 That season was played with five teams after the expansion franchise of Jerusalem Kings was added.
 The 2009–2010 season was played with seven teams, introducing two new franchises, the Beer Sheva Black Swarm and the Judean Rebels.
-In the 2010–2011 season, an eighth team was added (The Herzeliya Hammers), and the league was split into 2 divisions, IFL North and IFL South.
+In the 2010–2011 season, an eighth team was added (The Herzliya Hammers), and the league was split into 2 divisions, IFL North and IFL South.
 The 2011–2012 season saw 10 teams, with five in each division, North and South.
-The North Division consisted of the three Tel Aviv-area teams: the Sabres, Pioneers and Hammers; as well as the Haifa Underdogs and Naharia North Stars.
-The South Division was made up of the three Jerusalem-area teams: the Rebels, Lions and Kings; as well as the Petah Tikva Troopers and Be'er Sheva Black Swarm.
+The North Division consisted of the three Tel Aviv-area teams: the Sabres, Pioneers and Hammers, as well as the Haifa Underdogs and Naharia North Stars.
+The South Division was made up of the three Jerusalem-area teams: the Rebels, Lions and Kings, as well as the Petah Tikva Troopers and Be'er Sheva Black Swarm.
 The IFL continued to expand for the 2012–2013 season, adding another Tel Aviv-area team, the Rehovot Silverbacks.
 Due to the odd number of teams, the IFL abandoned the North and South Divisions, and now each team plays every other team in the league one time during the 10 game season.

 An eight-man league is also played in Ireland.
 This league, named DV8, is used as developmental league for rookies before they go on to compete in the 11man IAFL.
-In 2009, six teams competed in the DV8 league – Dublin Dragons, Edenderry Soldiers, Trinity College Dublin, Craigavon Cowboys, UCD Sentinels and Erris Rams.

-The format is growing in England and predominantly in the north west, with the formation of the 8GL starting September 2020 (see Facebook) teams include Leigh Miners, St Helens Cardinals, Wigan Raiders, Warrington Scorpions making up the northern conference.
+As of 2009, six teams were competing in the DV8 league.
+The format is also growing in England, predominantly in the north west, with the formation of the 8GL starting in September 2020.
+As of 2020, there were four teams making up the northern conference and the southern conference had 3 teams.

-The southern conference has 3 teams, Midlands Storm, Warwickshire bears and the Kings Lynn Patriots.